All Guides

 A Gentle Way to Start

 If you are new to Japanese home cooking, start with one simple meal.
 Cook rice well, make one main dish and add miso soup when you feel ready.
+A simple dish such as tamagoyaki can also be a nice place to begin.

 These recipes are good places to begin: